 Circles on star charts depict stars.
 To illustrate the brightness of stars, most star charts use different-sized circles.
 As you might expect, the largest circles contain the brightest stars, which remain visible regardless of the quantity of light pollution.
 The smallest circles include the weakest stars, which can only be seen in a rural sky.

-Some star charts contain a broader range of circle sizes, allowing for the inclusion of very faint stars that can only be viewed under particular conditions or with a telescope or binoculars.
+Some star charts contain a broader range of circle sizes, including very faint stars that can only be viewed under particular conditions or with a telescope or binoculars.
 These charts are ideal for individuals who want to learn more about the sky.

 Multiples and variables